RahulKumar-98/MSAzure-activedirectory/README.md

 </p>
 <p>
-To create the users in the "_EMPLOYEES" organizational unit, press run, or the play button located on the top of the Powershell window.
+To create the users in the "_EMPLOYEES" organizational unit, press run, or the play button located at the top of the PowerShell window.
 To verify the employee accounts being created, go back to Active Directory Users and Computers and click on the "_EMPLOYEES" folder.
 You will see new user accounts being created here.
 </p>
 <br />
 <p>